rcalixte/wayland-book/src/libwayland/proxies.md

 # Proxies & resources

-An *object* is an entity which known to both the client and server that has some state, changes to which are negotiated over the wire.
+An *object* is an entity known to both the client and server that has some state, changes to which are negotiated over the wire.
 On the client side, libwayland refers to these objects through the `wl_proxy` interface.
 These are a concrete C-friendly "proxy" for the abstract object, and provides functions